B.A. in Health and Exercise Science: Health Promotion and Fitness Management

-What is Health Promotion and Fitness Management (HPFM)?
+What is Health Promotion and Wellness Management (HPWM)?

-What kinds of careers are available in HPFM?
+What kinds of careers are available in HPWM?

 Corporations offer health promotion and fitness programs to their employees (and sometimes dependents and retirees) to reduce health risks and improve productivity.
 Their programs are staffed with college-prepared professionals who develop and manage programs and provide education, counseling and training to clients.

 Clinical settings, such as those in cardiovascular or pulmonary rehabilitation, utilize health promotion and fitness professionals to work with patients as they recover from illness or injury.
 Professionals educate, train and monitor individual clients in a medical setting.
 Increasing numbers of hospitals are also offering health promotion programs to the community to maintain and improve their health.